 Global Positioning Systems (GPS) have transformed the way we live.
 It is easy to take for granted how heavily we rely on this technology for everyday use in navigation, banking, and autonomous technology.
-Unlike most innovation which become cheaper over time with increased competition, GPS location technology is an exception to this rule.
-It remains a costly endeavour and many businesses who rely on GPS technology often find their operational expenses around its use tend to increase, rather then decrease over time.
+Unlike most innovations which become cheaper over time with increased competition, GPS location technology is an exception to this rule.
+It remains a costly endeavor and many businesses who rely on GPS technology often find their operational expenses around its use tend to increase, rather then decrease over time.

 Evolution of GPS